16 Tips for Building the Perfect Home Office

 1. Invest in a comfortable chair

-2. Buy a second monitor
+2. Use a second monitor

 A second monitor is the closest you can get to a productivity superpower.
 An additional screen makes so many tasks easier — coding, designing, writing and researching.
 It also makes